Construction Site Injury Claim Lawyer Glasgow

 Construction Site Slips, Trips and Falls

 A fall can happen anywhere, but a building site will often have more hazards than the usual workplace.
 There may be building materials such as bricks, slabs and scaffolding poles.
 If materials are not safely tidied away, they could cause someone to trip and fall over them.
-Construction sites are often muddy and the rain can create slippery conditions.
+Construction sites are often muddy, and the rain can create slippery conditions.

 Construction site workers are often required to use ladders or climb scaffolding and work at height.
 If this equipment is defective or improperly assembled, a serious accident could occur.
-A fall from height could result in bone breakages, head injuries and even fatalities.
+A fall from a height could result in bone breakages, head injuries and even fatalities.